 To make my home more comfortable, and to add significant value should I opt to sell it, I have decided to give it a face-lift.
 After a review of expert commentaries, I have identified the following tips to help me remodel my home.

+Taking steps towards having a net zero home is becoming more and more common.
 When it comes to the smaller options to make a big difference, and especially if you want to keep your current appliances for your next home, changing the ones you leave behind to something more energy efficient makes sense.
 If this seems a bit much, however, you can get an expert like those at DCC London to take a look at what’s in place and see if they need repairing to help get them back up to standard.

 Home inspectors will likely include a lack of basic and old doors that are permeable to hot and cold air in their reports which might put off potential buyers.
 This is because a home that hasn’t been remodeled with energy efficiency in consideration is likely to be expensive to live in and maintain.
 This will thus be a priority when making improvements to my home.

 Quick market analysis shows that updating my home to save energy won’t cost me a fortune but still make it appealing to target clients.
 Basic changes such as adding extra insulation to the attic cost about $200, and can, in the long run, save me approximately $2,500.

 Another way that I use to save more energy expenses on energy costs is sealing cracks around the house.
 Leaks are easily detectable during winter through drafts or cold spots that leak in the air.
 With handheld devices such as a thermal leak detector, I can easily note temperature differences around my home.
 It thus makes it easier whether to add insulation or caulk.